-The cost of living in the UK has risen sharply in 2022.
+The cost of living in the UK has risen sharply in 2022 and 2023.
 The price of consumer goods – which includes groceries, clothing, and other items that you need – was nearly 10% higher in August 2022 than the year before.
 Since wages have not increased as well, this means people’s salaries have lost value.

 On this page, you’ll find details of support that may be available and important considerations if you are experiencing economic abuse.